-- 2.18 The stressed and unstressed asset values need to be submitted as part of the annual Scheme Return, via Exchange, by the Scheme Return deadline (assigned individually to each scheme by the Pensions Regulator). - 2.19 All the calculations should be carried out as at the same effective date as the audited scheme accounts most recently available at the time the Scheme Return is submitted.
+- 2.18 The stressed and unstressed asset values need to be submitted as part of the annual Scheme Return, via Exchange, by the Scheme Return deadline (assigned individually to each scheme by the Pensions Regulator). - 2.19 Note that the Bespoke Stress Calculation should be revisited each year and updated if appropriate.
+This requirement to update applies not only because of the assets themselves, but also because of the calculation methods and requirements in the relevant Levy Rules this is why schemes must work through the Investment Risk Appendix calculations even where the audited scheme accounts have not been updated as compared to the previous Levy Year. - 2.20 All the calculations should be carried out as at the same effective date as the audited scheme accounts most recently available at the time the Scheme Return is submitted.
 The asset breakdown from these accounts is already required as part of the Scheme Return.
-The Bespoke Stress Calculation should be based on the same information and can be submitted at the same time. - 2.20 The Scheme Return is an annual requirement and the Bespoke Stress Calculation should also be updated each year and recorded as part of this.
-The PPF will calculate levies based on information held on Exchange at the relevant Measurement Time (31 March 2018 for the 2018/19 Levy Year).
-If more recent audited scheme accounts become available between the Scheme Return deadline, as assigned by the Pensions Regulator, and the Measurement Time, then schemes could choose to update the Bespoke Stress Calculation, provided Exchange is also updated in all respects to reflect the latest accounts (e.g. including the asset breakdown information). - 2.21 In the following example, all dates are illustrative except for the Measurement Time.
+The Bespoke Stress Calculation should be based on the same information and can be submitted at the same time. - 2.21 The Scheme Return is an annual requirement and the Bespoke Stress Calculation should also be updated each year and recorded as part of this.
+The PPF will calculate levies based on information held on Exchange at the relevant Measurement Time (31 March 2019 for the 2019/20 Levy Year).
+If more recent audited scheme accounts become available between the Scheme Return deadline, as assigned by the Pensions Regulator, and the Measurement Time, then schemes could choose to update the Bespoke Stress Calculation, provided Exchange is also updated in all respects to reflect the latest accounts (e.g. including the asset breakdown information). - 2.22 In the following example, all dates are illustrative except for the Measurement Time.